-Bryce Point Capital LLC purchased a new position in shares of Tyler Technologies, Inc. (NYSE:TYL - Free Report) during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 855 shares of the technology company's stock, valued at approximately $493,000.
+Bryce Point Capital LLC acquired a new position in shares of Tyler Technologies, Inc. (NYSE:TYL - Free Report) during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm acquired 855 shares of the technology company's stock, valued at approximately $493,000.

-Tyler Technologies (NYSE:TYL - Get Free Report) last released its quarterly earnings results on Wednesday, February 12th.
-The technology company reported $1.87 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $2.44 by ($0.57).
-Tyler Technologies had a return on equity of 10.15% and a net margin of 12.30%.
-On average, analysts forecast that Tyler Technologies, Inc. will post 8.52 EPS for the current year.
+Tyler Technologies (NYSE:TYL - Get Free Report) last announced its quarterly earnings data on Wednesday, February 12th.
+The technology company reported $1.87 earnings per share for the quarter, missing analysts' consensus estimates of $2.44 by ($0.57).
+Tyler Technologies had a net margin of 12.30% and a return on equity of 10.15%.
+As a group, sell-side analysts anticipate that Tyler Technologies, Inc. will post 8.52 EPS for the current year.

 Tyler Technologies Company Profile